Quantum dimer models emerging from large-spin ultracold atoms: Microscopic model

 where $i$ runs over all lattice sites, and $\langle ij\rangle$ runs over all distinct nearest-neighbor pairs.
 Due to particle statistics, we sum over only even values of $F$, up to a maximum value $F=2f$ for bosons, and $F=2f-1$ for fermions.
 The $\hb^\dagger_{i,m}(\hb_{i,m})$ operators create (annihilate) an atom at lattice site $i$ with hyperfine spin $f$ and spin projection $m$, while the $\hA_{ij}^{F,M\dagger} (\hA_{ij}^{F,M})$ operators create (annihilate) a pair of atoms on sites $i$ and $j$ in total angular momentum state $F$ with total projection $M$.
 These operators may be defined via the relation

-Here, $C^{F,M}_{m,m'} = \langle f,m;f,m' |F,M \rangle$ are Clebsch-Gordan coefficients, and the factor of $\sqrt{2}$ is chosen so that $\langle \hA_{ij}^{FM}\hA_{ij}^{FM\dagger} \rangle=1$ in the vacuum state.
-The kinetic energy term in Eq. (\ref{eqn: lattice})---parameterized by the positive constant $J$---models the tunneling of atoms between neighboring lattice sites.
+Here, $C^{F,M}_{m,m'} = C^{f+f\to F}_{mm^\prime}=\langle f,m;f,m' |F,M \rangle$ are Clebsch-Gordan coefficients, and the factor of $\sqrt{2}$ is chosen so that $\langle \hA_{ij}^{FM}\hA_{ij}^{FM\dagger} \rangle=1$ in the vacuum state.
+The kinetic energy term in Eq.~\eqref{eqn: lattice}---parameterized by the positive constant $J$---models the tunneling of atoms between neighboring lattice sites.
 The parameters $U_F$ encode the local spin-dependent interactions.
-While typically one expects that the scattering in different spin channels to be of similar magnitude, we argue that one can engineer an optical Feshbach resonanace so that the the interactions are significantly weaker in the in the hyperfine singlet channel than all others: $U_{F\neq0}\gg U_0>0.$ At unit filling, second order perturbation theory then yields in the Mott state On bipartite lattices, this model is an example of an $SU(N)$ antiferromagnet model \cite{read1989valence, harada2003neel}.
-We show below that our model [Eq.~(\ref{eqn: AdagA})] can be mapped onto a dimer model.
+While typically one expects that the scattering in different spin channels to be of similar magnitude, in Sec.~\ref{sec: OFR} we argue that one can engineer an optical Feshbach resonance so that the interactions are significantly weaker in the hyperfine singlet channel than all others: $U_{F\neq0}\gg U_0>0.$

+We refer readers to the review article by Stamper-Kurn and Ueda \cite{Stamper-Kurn2013}, for further background on Eq.~(\ref{eqn: lattice}).